 We remain focused on designing and developing products, services and solutions that anticipate our customers' changing technological needs.
-Expenditures for research and development were \$245 million in 2005, \$242 million in 2004 and \$233 million in 2003.
+Expenses for research and development were \$236 million in 2006, \$245 million in 2005 and \$242 million in 2004.
 We anticipate that we will continue to have significant research and development expenditures in the future to provide a continuing flow of innovative, high-quality products and services to maintain and enhance our competitive position.
-Information regarding the accounting and costs included in research and development activities is included in Note 1 of the Notes to Consolidated Financial Statements of this Form 10-K report and is incorporated herein by reference.
+Information regarding the accounting and costs included in research and development activities is included in Note 1 of the Notes to Consolidated Financial Statements of this Report and is incorporated herein by reference.